 1. Shift to the light side of the news cycle

-Every day at some point, I plug “coronavirus good news” into Google, so you can imagine how stoked I was on the day when John Krasinski’s Some Good News video clip came up in my search results.
-According to Dr. Santos, this habit of mine makes total sense, because when the world feels increasingly frightening, we need to know there’s still good out there and not just consume a steady stream of fear-stoking articles.
+According to Dr. Santos, when the world feels increasingly frightening, we need to know there’s still good out there and not just consume a steady stream of fear-stoking articles or news segments.

 "Trying to balance some of the doom and gloom so that you're seeing some of the positive things can be really powerful." —psychologist Laurie Santos, PhD